'Really gruesome': 3 killed, 1 injured when car strikes pedestrians, crashes into Philadelphia SEPTA station

 Police say the crash is caught on video and investigators plan to speak with the pedestrian in stable condition.

-Due to the incident, the Allegheny Station is being bypassed and shuttle buses will run in both directions between Somerset and Tioga.
+Due to the incident, the Allegheny Station was being bypassed and shuttle buses were running in both directions between Somerset and Tioga.

+Hours later, SEPTA announced that train service to Allegheny Station in both directions resumed.

 Advertisement